AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 The API Mesh for Adobe Developer App Builder CLI allows you to manage and modify meshes.
 This page covers commands exclusive to the API Mesh.
 For authorization and other Adobe I/O Extensible CLI commands, refer to the [Adobe IO CLI command list].
 For installation instructions, refer to [Getting Started].

-All commands on this page support the `--help` argument, which provides information about the command.

 ## aio api-mesh:create

 Creates a new mesh based on the settings in the specified `JSON` file in your working directory.
 After creating your mesh, you will receive a  `meshId`, like `12a3b4c5-6d78-4012-3456-7e890fa1bcde`, to refer to it in the future.
 For more information, see [Creating a mesh].